SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 `stan_inference` uses [Stan.jl](https://stanjulia.github.io/CmdStan.jl/latest/INTRO/)
 to perform the Bayesian inference.
 The
 [Stan installation process](https://stanjulia.github.io/CmdStan.jl/latest/INSTALLATION/)
-is required to use this function.
-The input requires that the function is defined by a `ParameterizedFunction` with the `@ode_def` macro. `t` is the array of time and `data` is the array where the first dimension (columns) corresponds to the array of system values. `priors` is an array of prior distributions for each parameter, specified via a [Distributions.jl](https://juliastats.github.io/Distributions.jl/dev/)
+is required to use this function. `t` is the array of time and `data` is the array where the first dimension (columns) corresponds to the array of system values. `priors` is an array of prior distributions for each parameter, specified via a [Distributions.jl](https://juliastats.github.io/Distributions.jl/dev/)